mattdeboard/django-admin-sentry/README.rst

 Logging in
 -----------

-To access admin_sentry, you must be logged in to your project's admin panel.
-Once you are logged in, navigate to `yourdomain.com/admin_sentry`.
-You'll then see the interface.
+Navigate to `yourdomain.com/admin_sentry`.
+If you are not logged into your app's admin panel, you'll be prompted to log in.
+Once you do, you'll then see the interface.

-This admittedly convoluted process will likely be changed in the near future, allowing you to log directly in to admin_sentry to access these logs.